Designing AI that knows when not to act

 Reflection

-• attention is limited
+• attention is the primary constraint